Information For Patients

 - Final amount Medicare cover (this is called the ‘Schedule Fee’).
-The current fee for the same procedure but for massive weight loss or after removal of a large tumour is $1,025 – this is an indication only.
+The fee that has been allocated on the MBS schedule is $1025.60 with a benefit of 75% =$769.20 – this is an indication only.

 - Hospital or surgical facility costs